Magnus Hirschfeld: Death

-On his 67th birthday, 14 May 1935, Hirschfeld died of a heart attack in the garden of the apartment complex where he lived at the Gloria Mansions I building at 63 Promenade des Anglais in Nice.
-His body was cremated, and the ashes interred in a simple tomb in the Caucade Cemetery in Nice.
-The upright headstone in gray granite is inset with a bronze bas-relief portrait of Hirschfeld in profile by German sculptor and decorative artist Arnold Zadikow (1884–1943), who like Hirschfeld was a native of the town of Kolberg.
+On his 67th birthday, 14 May 1935, Hirschfeld died of a heart attack in the garden of the apartment complex where he lived in Nice.
+His body was cremated, and the ashes interred in the Caucade Cemetery in Nice.
 The slab covering the tomb is engraved with the Latin motto of the Scientific Humanitarian Committee, "Per Scientiam ad Justitiam" ("through science to justice").